papichuks/papichuks/README.md

-### hi there 👋
+### heyyy....

-  nice to meet you!
+nice to meet you??

-i am chuks.
-I write javascript, and python. you can reach me [on x](https://x.com/papiichuks) and [on linkedin](https://linkedin.com/in/chukwuka-okorie-david)
+i am chuks. i wanna write javascript and python.

+you can reach me [on x](https://x.com/papiichuks) and [on linkedin](https://linkedin.com/in/chukwuka-okorie-david)
 <!--
 **papichuks/papichuks** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.